Submit Benchmarks!

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon HD 7870 XT should in theory be just a bit superior to the Radeon R9 380 4G overall. (explain)
+Memory BandwidthThe Radeon HD 7870 XT should theoretically perform a small bit faster than the Radeon R9 380 4G in general. (explain)

-Texel RateThe Radeon R9 380 4G will be much (more or less 22%) better at anisotropic filtering than the Radeon HD 7870 XT. (explain)
+Texel RateThe Radeon R9 380 4G will be much (approximately 22%) more effective at AF than the Radeon HD 7870 XT. (explain)

-Pixel RateIf running with a high resolution is important to you, then the Radeon R9 380 4G is superior to the Radeon HD 7870 XT, though not by far. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the Radeon R9 380 4G is superior to the Radeon HD 7870 XT, but not by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison